masonfmatthews/rails_assignments/assignments/survey_opossum_plus_sql/README.md

 Add these queries to your SQL gist and to your models:

 * Find the email address of the author who has created the most surveys
-* Find all questions which have been answered more than five timess
+* Find all questions which have been answered more than five times

 ## Nightmare Mode